Racism target cricketer Rafiq apologises for anti-Semitic messages

 "I was 19 at the time and I hope and believe I am a different person today.
 I am incredibly angry at myself and I apologise to the Jewish community and everyone who is rightly offended by this."

-Rafiq, a Muslim, was widely praised for giving a disturbing account of the racism he suffered while playing for Yorkshire to a parliamentary committee on Tuesday.
+Rafiq, a Muslim, was widely praised for giving a disturbing account of the racism he suffered during two spells with Yorkshire to a parliamentary committee on Tuesday having previously said the abuse had led him to contemplate taking his own life.

 The former off-spinner, whose case has led to further revelations at other county clubs, later said he expected the "floodgates" to open in a crisis that threatens to engulf English cricket.